mpfluger/bex/README.md

 ## Configure

-You can set your favorite editor and the location of bexs in the top part of `bex`.
-Just change the relevant variables.
+You can set your favorite editor in the top part of `bex`.
+Just change the EDITOR variable.